renaissance-publishing/renaissance/chapters/05-character-options.md

 -   Descendants of Dragons interbreeding with Humans in the territories of the former Empire that were claimed by the red dragon Karrack

-    -   NB: I don\\'t want "humans can interbreed with everything else" to be a thing; presumably, this worked with Dragons because Dragons are already shape-shifters.
+    -   NB: I don't want "humans can interbreed with everything else" to be a thing; presumably, this worked with Dragons because Dragons are already shape-shifters.